1605200517/docker-machine-driver-cloudstack/README.md

   docker-machine
 ```
 ## Changes
-* 2019-09-07 updates to GoReleaser build configuration; adding a Docker build environment
+* 2019-09-07 updates to GoReleaser build configuration; adding a Docker build and test environment with all required dependencies.

 ## Acknowledgement